Casao/jasmine-as-promised/README.md

 });
 ```

-Now, with Jasmine as Promised, you have a much nicer option available!
+Now, with Jasmine as Promised, you have a much two (2) much nicer options available!
 No more need to worry about waitsFor(), etc.

 ## How to Use